These tips will help keep your dog safe at the beach

 A beach day should be full of relaxation and fun, and bringing your pup along should be seamless (whether it's their first time or they're a qualified beach bum).
 But before packing their beach bag, you'll want to ensure the shore is a safe place for your pup.

-“Pet parents should ensure that the weather, including the temperature, waves and wind, will be ideal for a beach day with their dog,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Pet parents should ensure that the weather, including the temperature, waves and wind, will be ideal for a beach day with their dog,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “Pet parents can discuss the best conditions for a beach day with their veterinarians based on their dog's age, breed and health status.”

 Pups that don’t like swimming, being in public places or don’t understand basic behavior commands may not enjoy the beach as much as you, Dr. McCullough explains.
 Some dogs may not be physically comfortable at the beach and may have a hard time cooling down, like brachycephalic breeds (with flat faces), overweight pups or those with heavy coats, like huskies, she adds.